 Trainees have the opportunity to:

-- Gain over 1,000 hours of direct experience in the care of young and mature trees.
-(These hours can be applied towards hours to a Tree Care Industry Association Arboriculture Apprenticeship);
+- Gain 1,000 hours of direct experience in the care of young and mature trees;

-- Gain skills and practice in the art and science of pruning trees;
+- Gain knowledge of and practice the art and science of pruning trees;

 - Begin a pathway into a new career